Euclid Quick Data Release (Q1). The role of cosmic connectivity in shaping galaxy clusters: Introduction

-In this context, while cosmic web connectivity is increasingly well-understood in Lagrangian space \citep{Codis2018}, large cosmological dark matter simulations \citep{Calvo2010,Codis2012}, and hydrodynamical cosmological simulations \citep{Darragh19,Kraljic2020,Lee2021,Gouin21}, measuring it in observations remains a challenge.
-Beyond detecting individual filaments connected to clusters or super-clusters \citep{Einasto2020,Malavasi2020,Aghanim2024,Gallo2024}, large and representative statistical samples of groups and clusters of galaxies with measured connectivities are still rare \citep{Darragh19,Sarron19,Kraljic2020}; this hindered so far a full exploration of the impact of cosmic web environments on cluster evolution.
-The situation will change with the ongoing sky survey by \Euclid, which will eventually provide us both with the largest sample of clusters of galaxies containing hundreds of thousands sources \citep{Sartoris2016}, and with about ten billions of galaxies used to reconstruct the cosmic web skeleton.
+In this context, while cosmic web connectivity is increasingly well understood in Lagrangian space \citep{Codis2018}, large cosmological dark matter simulations \citep{Calvo2010,Codis2012} and hydrodynamical cosmological simulations \citep{Darragh19,Kraljic2020,Lee2021,Gouin21} measuring it in observations remains a challenge.
+Beyond detecting individual filaments connected to clusters or superclusters \citep{Einasto2020,Malavasi2020,Aghanim2024,Gallo2024}, large and representative statistical samples of groups and clusters of galaxies with measured connectivities are still rare \citep{Darragh19,Sarron19,Kraljic2020}; to date, this has hindered a full exploration of the impact of cosmic web environments on cluster evolution.
+The situation will change with the ongoing sky survey by \Euclid, which will eventually provide us with the largest sample of clusters of galaxies containing hundreds of thousands sources \citep{Sartoris2016} and with about ten billion galaxies used to reconstruct the cosmic web skeleton.